 For those who want to set up a membership site or online course, there’s more software again.
 Plus, you need to cross your fingers and hope all the tools you’ve chosen will integrate and play together nicely.

 Apart from the time spent learning all these tools, there’s the cost!

-This software is called KartraTM (yes, that’s an affiliate link) and I have to say, I’m loving it.
-This was created by Andy Jenkins – a very successful internet marketer – after dealing with these frustrations himself.
+There is one tool that manages all of the functions mentioned above in this post, plus more.
+This software is called KartraTM and I have to say, I’m loving it.
+This was created by the now late Andy Jenkins – a very successful internet marketer – after dealing with these frustrations himself.

 This ONE system contains a number of advanced tools that all sync nicely with each other.

 The KartraTM website builder is very easy to use, with many ‘drag and drop’ features.
 You can select from one of the templates and edit it to suit your needs, or you can start from scratch.

 It’s easy to clone pages too, which means that if you want to create a page that’s similar to one of your existing pages you can simply clone it and edit as necessary.
 (This is great for split-testing!)